Love and Hate in Boston

 Until… the traffic crosses the tracks, so the train has to stop.
 Or when everybody has to line up and pay while the train is waiting to get going, especially if you’re going far, or the weather is extreme.
 Ah yes, and then the squeaking near Bolyston was enough to pop an eardrum, and the red line derailed every other month it seemed.

 To go about 4 miles on the green line - my commute while I worked near the Seaport - took roughly 40 minutes during rush hour.
 Seriously, I could bike faster than the T would take me to work.
 Sigh.
-Albeit, the red and orange lines are much faster.
+Regardless, I used the T a lot and still enjoyed it.
+I loved to get on it and just not have to deal with biking or walking and dodging cars.

 boston1 boston2 Boston from the steps of the public library.
 Right: Boston from the Seaport.